TheEliteCoder1/Anipixer/README.md

-# Paint-Program
+# Anipixer
-A Simple Canvas-Style Paint Program written in Python and Pygame.
+A Simple Pixel Art Style Animation & Paint Program written in Python and Pygame.